Not sure where to begin? Try these first.

 Cambridge is a not-for-profit publisher dedicated to the world-wide dissemination of knowledge across a wide range of subject areas, and currently publishes over 220 peer-reviewed academic journals.
 As well as those journals owned by the Press itself, they publish on behalf of over 100 learned and professional societies.

-Communication Source supports research on mass media, communications theory, linguistics, organizational communication, phonetics and speech pathology.
+Supports research on media, communications theory, linguistics, organizational communication, phonetics and speech language pathology and other related fields.
 Content is derived from academic journals, conference papers, conference proceedings, trade publications, magazines and other periodicals.
 Provides indexing and abstracting for over 1,100 core titles and contains the full text for more than 700 journals.

 Early English Books Online (EEBO) contains digital facsimile page images of virtually every work printed in England, Ireland, Scotland, Wales and British North America and works in English printed elsewhere from 1473-1700 - from the first book printed in English by William Caxton, through the age of Spenser and Shakespeare and the tumult of the English Civil War.